shreyanimbali/nginx-http-speed-module/README.md

 # ngx_http_speed_module :
 is an array of definitions for the module which tells us where the above two arrays are.

+# ngx_http_speed_handler :
+This is the main function in our module.
+Note: And handler function must always have a return type of ngx_int_t and should have only one argument, which is a pointer of the type ngx_http_request_t.

+After sending the custom made and set headers, we set the body of our response using ngx_buf_t (buffer) and ngx_chain_t (chain link).
+The body is then sent using ngx_http_output_filter(r,out).